Nepal for Beginners

 Advice: Cross when a local crosses, pretty much follow them - I found this to be the safest strategy!

-2. Timing a visit to Monkey Temple
+2. Timing a visit to Monkey Temple in Kathmandu

 The Monkey Temple (or Swayambhunath as the locals call it) in Kathmandu is a sight which is definitely worth seeing.
 However, most people know about it and a trip therefore requires a bit of planning.
 It was amazing to see the sun rising over the Kathmandu Valley and whats great about going early is that there are lots of locals and fewer tourists.
 Alternatively sunset looks amazing from there as well!